-But if the best teachers are the ones who teach from the heart and not the formula, then the best copywriters must be the ones who write with their audiences heart’s in mind, and not their formulas.
+But if the best teachers are the ones who teach from the heart and not the formula.
+Then the best copywriters must be the ones who write with the heart of their audience’s in mind, and not their formulas.

 THE BLOCK BARD

 WARNING: You Are NOT Ready To Advertise to Your Audience Until You’ve Downloaded our “FREE 1-Page Dream Customer System” Called the “Plan-0 Market Method”

 This is the First sheet we make every Client fill-out before working with us… just hit GET IT NOW

 The Ads That Pay You Back™

 We love finding new, excellent sales professionals to feature in our blog.
 If you hold a sales, marketing, revenue-oriented title, or even business & growth, you are welcome to submit a pitch — or get the conversation going on topic ideas.

 But before you submit, please make sure you read our B&G Content Guidelines We know they look long, but they actually take only a few minutes to read.
 If you’d like us to spend our time working with you, please invest a little of yours in reading those guidelines.